 If you buy a registration plate as a gift, you won’t need vehicle paperwork until the plate is transferred to a car.
 This can be done later by the recipient of the gifted plate.

 If you’re buying a rare plate through a broker, either they or the plate owner may want to ask for additional forms of verification from you.

 Where can I buy personalised number plates?

 Personal plates are commonly purchased by three different methods.
-You can buy your personalised plate directly from the DVLA for a fixed price or at one of its periodic auctions.
+You can buy your personalised number plates directly from the DVLA for a fixed price or at one of its periodic auctions.
 You can also buy your plates from specialist brokers and companies trading in plates and finally, personalised plates can be bought in a private sale.